How long does a first-time buyer mortgage application take to be approved?

 Expert first-time buyer mortgage advice

-At UKMC, our expert mortgage advisors have years of experiencing helping first-time buyers to apply for and secure a mortgage deal that meets their specific requirements.
+At UKMC, our expert mortgage advisors have years of experience helping first-time buyers to apply for and secure a mortgage deal that meets their specific personal requirements.

 Share